dorarad/ganformer/README.md

 :white_check_mark: Training and data-prepreation intructions
 :white_check_mark: Pretrained networks for all datasets
 :white_check_mark: Extra visualizations and evaluations
+:white_check_mark: Providing models trained for longer
 :white_check_mark: Releasing the PyTorch version
-⬜️ Releasing the GANformer2 model
-⬜️ Providing models trained for longer
-⬜️ Releasing pre-trained models for high-resolutions (up to 1024 x 1024)
+:white_check_mark: Releasing pre-trained models for high-resolutions (up to 1024 x 1024)
-⬜️ Adding support for conditional image generation (will be added soon!)
+⬜️ Releasing the GANformer2 model (supporting layout generation and conditional layout2image generation) (coming soon!)

 If you experience any issues or have suggestions for improvements or extensions, feel free to contact me either thourgh the issues page or at dorarad@stanford.edu.